allen-cell-animated/cell-feature-data/README.md

 # For dataset creators:
 ## To create a new dataset:
-#### Option 1: Use the `cell_feature_data` package
+#### Option 1: Use the `cell-feature-data` package
-1. Make a branch or fork of this repo
-2. Create a virtual environment if not already created: `python3 -m venv venv/[ENV-NAME]`
+1. Create a virtual environment if not already created: `python3 -m venv venv/[ENV-NAME]`
-3. Activate the virtual environment: `source [ENV-PATH]/bin/activate`
+2. Activate the virtual environment:
+   - On macOS/Linux: `source venv/[ENV-NAME]/bin/activate`
+   - On Windows: `venv\[ENV-NAME]\Scripts\activate`
-4. Install the dependencies: `pip install -e .` This step also makes the `create-dataset` command available globally within the virtual environment.
+3. Install the dependencies: `pip install -e ./cell_feature_data` This step makes the `create-dataset` command available globally within the virtual environment.
-5. Run `create-dataset` to start the dataset creation process.
+4. Run `create-dataset` to start the dataset creation process.
 This will:
    - Request the path of the file you want to process.
 Formats supported: `.csv`, with more formats to be added as development progresses
    - Ask for an output path to save your dataset.
 If not specified, a new dataset folder is created in `data`, named after the input file
-   - Process the input file and generate the required json files for the dataset
+   - Process the input file and generate the necessary json files for the dataset
-   - Prompt you for additional information about the dataset and update the json files accordingly
+   - Prompt for additional information about the dataset and update the json files accordingly
-6. Deactivate the virtual environment once finished: `deactivate`
+5. Deactivate the virtual environment when finished: `deactivate`

 #### Option 2: Manually create json files within a dataset folder
 1. make a branch or fork of this repo